cardboard-iguana/cardboard-iguana.com/log/2022-04-18-itprotv-comptia-security-plus-and-tryhackme-jr-penetration-tester.md

 ## CompTIA Security+ Exam Cram

-Today’s reading is Chapter 28 from the Security+ Exam Cram, “Incident Investigation”.
+Today's reading is Chapter 28 from the Security+ Exam Cram, "Incident Investigation".

 ### SIEM Dashboards

-The key to SIEM alerting is the correlation engine — looking for user connections *after* that user has left the office, etc.
+The key to SIEM alerting is the correlation engine - looking for user connections *after* that user has left the office, etc.

 ### Logging